GENERAL INFORMATION: 503-823-7404

 This powerhouse at Dam 1 in the Bull Run watershed generates renewable hydropower.

 The City of Portland’s Green Building Policy requires the incorporation of on-site renewable energy systems into the design and construction of all new City-owned facilities, as practical, or as required by the State of Oregon.
-The Water Bureau’s Sustainability Action Plan also articulates a goal for the bureau to achieve and maintain a capacity of over 400 kW of renewable energy, including solar and micro-hydro facilities.
-The Water Bureau has met this goal by installing, or helping to install, 422 kW of renewable energy.
+The Water Bureau’s Sustainability Action Plan also articulates a goal for the bureau to achieve and maintain a capacity of 400 kW of renewable energy, including solar and micro-hydro facilities.
+The Water Bureau has met this goal by installing, or helping to install, 400 kW of renewable energy as of October 2014.
 These facilities help reduce the amount of fossil-fuel energy that the Water Bureau consumes.

 Interstate Shops & Stores Warehouse